airbytehq/airbyte/docs/understanding-airbyte/configuring-airbyte.md

 To configure the default Airbyte Kubernetes deployment, modify the `.env` in the respective directory.
 Each application will consume the appropriate env var from a generated configmap.

-If you want to manage your own Kube manifest, please refer to the various `Kustomize` overlays as an example.
+If you want to manage your own Kube manifest, please refer to the various `Kustomize` overlays for examples.

 ## Reference